GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 Most existing plugins won't, since their last evaluated expression is usually a call to the PDB yielding a list, which is not equivalent to #f.

-*Remember that ScriptFu does not yet let you register PDB procedures that return values to the caller.
+*Remember that ScriptFu does not yet let you declare PDB procedures that return values to the caller.
-That is, you can only register a void procedure, having only side effects.
+That is, you can only declare a void procedure, having only side effects.
 So to yield #f does not mean to return a boolean to the caller.*

 *Also, you can define Scheme functions internal to a script